-We are committed to delivering important new medicines to treat life-threatening, rare central nervous system (CNS) disorders.
+We are committed to developing important new medicines to treat life-altering central nervous system (CNS) disorders.

 "Studies have shown that approximately one third of epilepsy patients have epilepsy that fails to respond to treatment.
 Many of these patients have what is called orphan genetic epilepsies which tend to be severe and begin in early childhood.
 The Foundation wants the door to be open for research because our population who fail to respond to current treatments need new options.
 Our vision is a world without epilepsy and seizures.”

 - Susan Welby, Director of Programs, Epilepsy Foundation of Mass, RI, NH & ME.